exasol/spark-connector/doc/concept.md

 ## Predicate Pushdown and Column Pruning

-The idea is even if user only reads an Exasol table, the Spark Query Optimizer (Catalyst) knows that we only need some columns and there are filters in overal query.
+The idea is even if user only reads an Exasol table, the Spark Query Optimizer (Catalyst) knows that we only need some columns and there are filters in overall query.
 Using these information, we should only send to Exasol a query string with required columns and filters.